 Table 3 shows the top 10 countries (based on securities' place of issue) that contribute most to the LTCAP Sub-Portfolio's emissions.
-These countries accounted for 84.7% of the Sub-Portfolio's market value and represent 80.2% of total emissions.
-The top three countries with the largest share of emissions are the United States (24.0%), China (13.0%) and Switzerland (10.2%).
-The US and China have consistently contributed the most to the Sub-Portfolio's total emissions since the inception of the calculations.
+These countries accounted for 82.3% of the Sub-Portfolio's market value and represent 83.2% of total emissions.
+The top three countries with the largest share of emissions are the United States (24.8%), China (13.1%) and Ireland (9.4%).
+The US and China have consistently contributed the most to the Sub-Portfolio's total emissions since the inception of the calculations, although the order may change from year to year.